BATON ROUGE ALUMNAE CHAPTER

 Les Soeurs Fideles

+Welcome to the Phi Mu Alumnae of Baton Rouge!
 As alumnae of Phi Mu Fraternity, we have been offered a lifetime of friendship.
 And while each of us may have had a different college experience, we share a bond of sisterhood and believe in the ideals of our Creed: love, honor, and truth.

 Whether you are a life-long Louisianian, or you're new to Baton Rouge, we are excited to welcome you back into the Phi Mu fold.
-Perhaps you've come here to reconnect with a sister or to find a place to get involved, check out our Events Page.
-You may be surprised to find how easy it is to catch up and connect!

 Phi Mu Alumnae Current Newsletter